Newspeak

 Not all of the words on this page are wrong.
 Languages evolve, faster than I can adapt.
 But at least this page gives me a chance to rant about them.

-Alternative fact
+alternative fact

 A fact is supposed to be incontrovertible.
 But on 24 January 2017, Kellyanne Conway, a Counselor to the then-President Donald Trump of the USA, responded on air to a question: why did Trump lie about the size of the audience for his inauguration?